← Blog

 • Medical certificate, obtained in Bolivia.

-• Local address — in La Paz: photo of the front door, owner’s name, DNI number, and phone number (an Airbnb host is usually enough).
-In Santa Cruz: formal lease, utility bills, and Folio Real for the premises (heavier than La Paz).
+• Local address in La Paz: photo of the front door, owner’s name, DNI number, and phone number (an Airbnb host is usually enough).
+In Santa Cruz: a written agreement (notarized or simple) identifying the property owner, plus a recent electricity bill and a copy of the owner's ID card.
+Slightly heavier than La Paz, but Airbnb still works with that documentation, no full formal lease or Folio Real required for the typical filing.

 The sworn statement gives many applicants pause, but the requirement is narrow.
-You declare before a notary that you intend to develop an economic activity in Bolivia — opening a business, starting a company, or exploring opportunities.
+You declare before a notary that you intend to develop an economic activity in Bolivia, such as opening a business, starting a company, or exploring opportunities.
 A lawyer prepares the text; you sign it.

 The address rule depends on where you file.
 La Paz is the flexible case: an Airbnb works, and the host provides the door photo and ID details for the file.
-Santa Cruz expects a formal lease, utility bills, and Folio Real—more paperwork than the typical La Paz package.
+Santa Cruz asks for a written agreement identifying the property owner, plus a recent electricity bill and a copy of the owner's ID, slightly more paperwork than La Paz, but Airbnb still works and a full formal lease or Folio Real is no longer required for the typical filing.
 You can later update your address in the immigration system if you move.

-If you already have, or plan to form, a Bolivian company that can sign a services contract with you, you can skip the 1-year visa and apply for a 3-year temporary visa after the same 15-day waiting period.
+If you already have, or plan to form, a Bolivian company that can sign a services contract with you, you can skip the 1-year visa and apply for a 3-year temporary visa using the same Group 1 vs 2/3 timing rule for filing.

 Documents you must obtain in your home country